-The active component of new lead-acid batteries is leady oxide (PbO) - a combination of PbO and free metallic lead (Pb).
-When the battery reaches the end of its life, PbO has typically been converted to lead sulphate (PbSO4).
-Therefore, waste lead-acid battery paste contains, firstly, lead sulphate and, secondly, free metallic lead, residual lead oxide and some lead dioxide (PbO2).
+The active component of new lead-acid batteries is leady oxide - a combination of lead oxide (PbO) and free metallic lead (Pb).
+When the battery reaches the end of its life, the lead oxide has been typically converted to lead sulphate, PbSO4.
+Therefore, waste lead-acid battery paste contains firstly lead sulphate, and secondly free metallic lead, residual lead oxide and some lead dioxide, PbO2.

-The incumbent industry recycles these materials in a furnace at $1,100^{\circ}$ C - a process known as smelting, which produces lead ingot.
-The ingot is then processed by battery manufacturers; this entails melting it down and oxidising via the bartonpot or ball-mill methods to manufacture fresh leady oxide.
+The incumbent industry recycles these materials in a furnace at 1,100°C - a process known as smelting, which produces lead ingot.
+The ingot is then processed by battery manufacturers; this entails melting it down and oxidising via the Barton-pot or ball-mill methods to manufacture fresh leady oxide.
 And such is the circular economy of the battery paste: it starts from PbO, which becomes PbSO4, which is then converted to lead ingot, and finally used to manufacture new PbO.

-Our process is different in that it converts waste battery paste directly to leady oxide without producing or handling an intermediate ingot.
-In doing so, we reduce the number of processing steps and costs.
-Crucially, we utilise water - hydrometallurgy - rather than fire - pyrometallurgy - to process the paste.
-For these reasons, Fenix^{Pb} delivers important environmental benefits, including:
+Our process is different in that it converted waste battery paste directly to leady oxide, without producing or handling an intermediate ingot.
+In doing so we reduce the number of processing steps and costs.
+Crucially, we utilise water (i.e. hydrometallurgy) rather than fire (i.e. pyrometallurgy) to process the paste.
+For these reasons, Fenix^{Pb} delivers important environmental benefits including:

-- Reductions in carbon dioxide emissions by at least 80%; - Elimination of noxious gases (including sulphur dioxide and nitrogen dioxide) with no added costs; - Reductions in slag by more than 50%, and in some cases more than 75%, for example in comparison to smelting whole lead-acid batteries; and - Releasing, rather than consuming, energy of the order of 400 mWh per 1,000 tonnes of battery throughput.
+- 1) Reducing the carbon dioxide emissions by at least 80%; - 2) Eliminating noxious gases (including sulphur dioxide and nitrogen dioxide) with no added costs; - 3) Reducing slag by more than 50%, and in some cases more than 75% (for example in comparison to smelting whole lead-acid batteries); and

+4) Releasing, rather than consuming, energy of the order of 400 mWh per 1,000 tonnes of battery throughput.